abcdesktopio/docs/opsdocs/docs/4.0/setup/kubernetes_abcdesktop.md

 helm upgrade --install abcdesktop --create-namespace abcdesktop/abcdesktop -n abcdesktop
 ```

-the `-n abcdesktop` defines the default namespace `abcdesktop`
+To get more information about the helm installation process and options, please read the [README.md](https://github.com/abcdesktopio/helm/) file on https://github.com/abcdesktopio/helm

 ### Install using kubectl

 > Quick installation can be run on Linux or macOS operation system.

-Download and extract the latest release automatically (Linux or macOS):
+Download and extract the latest release automatically (Linux or macOS)

 ```
 curl -sL https://raw.githubusercontent.com/abcdesktopio/conf/main/kubernetes/install-4.0.sh | bash